 5 Natural Remedies to Treat Asthma

 Asthma is a chronic condition that affects more than 17 million adults and an additional 8 million children in the United States.
 Most people know the basics of reducing triggers, maintenance medications, and rescue inhalers to keep their asthma in check.
 But there may be some natural changes you can make, so that dealing with asthma becomes a little easier.
+The following are possible adjuvant or supportive options and not meant to replace standard asthma treatments.

 Coffee contains antioxidants that are beneficial to the human body; indeed, it is the number one source of antioxidants in the U.S. Much like vitamin C, those antioxidants may reduce inflammation and get rid of harmful free radicals.
 A study by Harvard physician Scott Weiss, M.D., M.S., found that people who regularly drink coffee had almost one-third fewer symptoms of asthma than those who don’t.
 In addition, the caffeine in coffee has been shown to produce small improvements in airway function for up to four hours.
 I don’t know about you, but I won’t be skipping my morning java!
+Just remember that too much caffeine can present problems or interact with other medications, so always check with your doctor before introducing or increasing consumption of coffee.

 Ginger and turmeric

 Ginger and turmeric (a part of the ginger family) have anti-inflammatory properties that have made them valuable tools in pain relief for centuries.
-The American Thoracic Society International Conference presented research showing that ginger, when added to an asthma medication, enhances bronchodilation and improves asthma symptoms.
+The American Thoracic Society International Conference presented research showing that ginger, when added to an asthma medication, can enhance bronchodilation and improve asthma symptoms.
 While you can’t add these spices to your inhaler just yet, you can add them to your diet.
 These delicious spices make a wonderful addition to many recipes, so why wouldn’t you?
 You may get some anti-inflammatory benefits too!